 Shawnee Pottery began producing fanciful wares in 1937 with A.E.
-Hull Jr., son of the The Hull Pottery Company founder, managing the business in Zanesville, Ohio.
-Most Shawnee pottery items left the factory with only paper labels to denote their origin.
+Hull Jr., son of the The Hull Pottery Company's owner, managing the business in Zanesville, Ohio.
+Most Shawnee Pottery items left the factory with only paper labels to denote their origin.
 However, many Shawnee pieces do have "USA" marks incised in the bottoms even if the paper labels have been removed.

 Shawnee's Corn Lines

 Shawnee Pottery designed and marketed many useful dinnerware items whimsically shaped like corn.
-These popular lines known as Corn King and Corn Queen were originally Proctor & Gamble premium giveaways, according to pottery collector Evelyn McHugh on her previous website, The Shawnee Pottery (now offline).
+These popular lines known as Corn King and Corn Queen were originally Proctor & Gamble premium giveaways, according to pottery collector Evelyn McHugh on her previous website, The Shawnee Pottery.
 The first Shawnee corn line was known as White Corn.
-Although there are some collectors seeking only sets of White Corn, the line's yellow successors seem to be a bit more popular and easy to locate these days.
+Although there are some collectors seeking only sets of White Corn, the line's yellow successors seem to be a bit more popular and easy to locate.

 Knowing the difference in colors helps collectors date their pieces to the appropriate decade and line, but there can still be some confusion in identifying genuine Shawnee pieces.